Mineral Rights and Taxes

 Let’s look at an example that will help you understand the tax implications of selling inherited mineral rights vs collecting royalty income.

 Now, let’s assume that you keep the inherited mineral rights.
 The tax implications of keeping inherited mineral rights is drastically different.
 The taxes on mineral rights royalties are counted as ordinary income.
 This means that you pay both state and federal taxes as if it were income you got from working a job.
+It also means that this income is added to any other income reported which can force you into a higher tax bracket.
 Assuming you fall in the 24% tax bracket for federal, and an average state rate of around 4.5%, this means you will pay a 28.5% rate on royalty income.

 The net result of selling mineral rights for $100,000 vs collecting royalties: